Social Work (SWRK)

 SWRK 7310 Clinical and Macro Child Welfare Practice

 Students enrolled in this course will learn about the various contexts in which child welfare practice and policy services take place and the skills and modalities that are used with children, youth, and families who are the focus of child welfare intervention.
 Students learn about the social conditions and unmet needs that have typically precipitated child welfare policy and ideological debates informing child welfare policy.
 How to structure organizations and implement planning in support of strengthening front-line practice is also addressed.
 Taking stock of these policies and organizational factors, students gain a firm understanding of how they influence, shape, and govern direct clinical practice in child protection and casework.
 Particular attention will be devoted to developing students' practice skills in safety assessment and safety planning, risk assessment, and permanency planning.
 Implementation of evidence-based, trauma-informed interventions to promote positive developmental outcomes among the racially/ethnically diverse pool of children and adolescents placed in out-of-home care will also be a focus of attention.
-Other topics include separation, loss, and identity development; disproportionality and disparity; and self-care in child welfare practice.
+Other topics include separation, loss, and identity development; disproportionately and disparity; and self-care in child welfare practice.
 In the spirit of bridging connections between macro and clinical practice, course content will delve into how direct casework services influence dependency actions in the juvenile courts.
 How these direct practices or interventions influence case outcomes as reported by a number of federal data reporting systems will also be discussed.
-A social justice framework will be applied to understand how child welfare policies and organizational services sustain child and family inequalities, especially for historically oppressed and marginalized populations who are diproportianally represented in the child welfare system.
+A social justice framework will be applied to understand how child welfare policies and organizational services sustain child and family inequalities, especially for historically oppressed and marginalized populations who are disproportionately represented in the child welfare system.

 Fall